iorate/poi-ts/README.md

 ### Validators

-Poi has ten basic validators.
+Poi has some basic validators.

 #### null\_()